expo/expo/docs/pages/versions/v40.0.0/sdk/local-authentication.md

 #### Returns

-Returns a promise resolving to an array containing `LocalAuthentication.AuthenticationType.{FINGERPRINT, FACIAL_RECOGNITION}`.
-A value of `1` indicates Fingerprint support and `2` indicates Facial Recognition support.
-Eg: `[1,2]` means the device has both types supported.
-If neither authentication type is supported, returns an empty array.
+Returns a promise resolving to an array containing `LocalAuthentication.AuthenticationType.{FINGERPRINT, FACIAL_RECOGNITION, IRIS}`.
+A value of `1` indicates fingerprint support, `2` indicates facial recognition support, and `3` indicates iris recognition support (Android-only).
+Devices can support multiple authentication methods- i.e. `[1,2]` means the device supports both fingerprint and facial recognition.
+If none are supported, this method returns an empty array.

 ### `LocalAuthentication.isEnrolledAsync()`